Karluk School serves 9 students in grades Kindergarten-12.

 The percentage of students achieving proficiency in math is <50% (which is higher than the Alaska state average of 34%) for the 2014-15 school year.
 The percentage of students achieving proficiency in reading/language arts is <50% (which is higher than the Alaska state average of 38%) for the 2014-15 school year.

 The student:teacher ratio of 5:1 is lower than the Alaska state level of 15:1.

-Karluk School places among the top 20% of public schools in Alaska for:
+Karluk School ranks among the top 20% of public schools in Alaska for:

-Karluk School's student population of 9 students has grown by 28% over five school years.
+Karluk School's student population of 9 students has declined by 10% over five school years.

 The teacher population of 2 teachers has stayed relatively flat over five school years.

 Total Classroom Teachers

 Students by Grade